In this digital world, it’s crucial that your brand is online

 How businesses can use a .ie domain

-According to our SME Digital Health Index, 63% of Irish consumers think a business looks outdated if it does not have a website.
+According to our .IE Tipping Point Report, 68% of Irish consumers said they spent more online in 2020 than they did in 2019.
+This makes it vital for your business to be in the same online space as your customers.
 First and foremost, businesses can use a .ie domain to build a website, geared towards marketing products and services, attracting new customers, making more sales and driving revenue growth.

 Building a website has never been easier with many .ie accredited Registrars and other suppliers offering really simple do-it-yourself web builder packages.